OpenMath/CDs/README.md

 # Commenting on Content Dictionaries

 We use the [GitHub issue system](issues) to discuss and plan changes to the CDs.
+Note that there are a lot of issues left over from [a  previous discussion](OpenMath/OM3/issues), which may still be relevant.
 # Admin: publishing CDs on the OpenMath Web Site

 After any edit to the CDs is pushed to the GitHub CDs repository, the html views will be rebuilt via Travis CI